The Parting Glass: Modern adaptations

 "The Parting Glass" was re-introduced to mid-20th century audiences by the recordings and performances of The Clancy Brothers and Tommy Makem.
 Their rendition featured a solo vocal by youngest brother Liam and first appeared on their 1959 Tradition Records LP Come Fill Your Glass with Us as well as on a number of subsequent recordings, including the group's high-charting live performance album, In Person at Carnegie Hall.
 The rendition by the Clancys and Makem has been described as "by all accounts... the most influential" of the many recorded versions.

 The song "Restless Farewell", written by Bob Dylan and featured on The Times They Are a-Changin' from 1964, uses the melody of the nineteenth century versions of "The Parting Glass" with Dylan's original lyrics.
 Dylan had learned the tune from the singing of the Clancys and Makem.

 In 1998, the traditional words were set to a new, different melody by Irish composer Shaun Davey.
-His version, sung by Liam O'Maonlai and The Voice Squad with piper John McSherry, appears in the film Waking Ned Devine.
-In 2002, he orchestrated this version for orchestra, choir, pipes, fiddle, and percussion to commemorate the opening of the Helix Concert Hall, Dublin, Ireland.
-This version was recorded in 2006 with Seamus Begley (lead vocal), Liam O'Flynn (uilleann pipes), Nollaig Casey (fiddle) Noel Eccles (percussion) and the Irish NSO and released on the CD "May we never have to say goodbye" that year.
+His version, sung by Liam O'Maonlaí, appears in the film Waking Ned Devine.
+It has also been attributed to Liam O'Maonlaí and The Voice Squad with piper John McSherry In 2002, he orchestrated this version for orchestra, choir, pipes, fiddle, and percussion to commemorate the opening of the Helix Concert Hall, Dublin, Ireland.
+This version was recorded in 2006 with Seamus Begley (lead vocal), Liam O'Flynn (uilleann pipes), Nollaig Casey (fiddle), Noel Eccles (percussion), and the Irish NSO and released on the CD "May we never have to say goodbye" that year.

 At the request of Margaret Atwood, to end her guest-edited edition of BBC Radio 4's Today programme with the song, a version by singer Karine Polwart and pianist Dave Milligan was commissioned.

-The song was featured in the conclusion of the 2013 video game Assassin's Creed IV: Black Flag, where pirate Anne Bonney sings the song to protagonist Edward Kenway after the two say their farewells and Edward prepares to meet his daughter and return with her to England.
+The song was featured in the conclusion of the 2013 video game Assassin's Creed IV: Black Flag, where pirate Anne Bonny sings the song to protagonist Edward Kenway after the two say their farewells and Edward prepares to meet his daughter and return with her to England.

 In 2023, boygenius collaborated with Ye Vagabonds to release a cover of "The Parting Glass", paying tribute to the late Sinéad O'Connor, an Irish singer and activist who had also recorded the song and who had died earlier that year.
-All proceeds were donated to the Aisling Project, Sinéad O’Connor Estate's charity of choice.
+All proceeds were donated to the Aisling Project, Sinéad O'Connor Estate's charity of choice.